trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 1. Use the Bot 🤖

 If our project has a Robot user already, we can ride the coattails of those pre-existing GitHub user permissions for Atlantis as well.
 To do this, all you need to do is pass in the name of the robot user to the `atlantis_github_user` value in a later step when we call [the Atlantis module](https://tf-registry.herokuapp.com/modules/terraform-aws-modules/atlantis/aws/latest).

-    Since we have a robot user, we can skip to Step 8, "Store a Key in AWS SSM/Parameter Store."
+Since we have a robot user, we can skip to ["Store a Key in AWS SSM/Parameter Store."](#store-a-key-in-aws-ssmparameter-store-️)

-1. Set Up a User, Email, and GitHub Deploy Key (optional) 📧
+### Set Up a User, Email, and GitHub Deploy Key (optional) 📧

 The official Atlantis docs recommend [creating a dedicated user](https://www.runatlantis.io/docs/access-credentials.html#create-an-atlantis-user-optional).
 At this point you may want to set up a robot user (you'll eventually need one anyway).

 Although this decision is outside the scope of this tutorial, we can consult [the ADR in legendary waddle on robot accounts](https://github.com/trussworks/legendary-waddle/blob/344b8c54218e553d778cf5c07ce5f915bb7157a9/docs/adr/0002-robot-accounts.md) and this [ADR on key rotation consequences regarding creating a user](https://github.com/trussworks/legendary-waddle/blob/344b8c54218e553d778cf5c07ce5f915bb7157a9/docs/technical-design/aws-iam-key-rotation.md#implementation) to make our decision.

 1. Make sure we've got an email we can associate with Atlantis to recieve notifications, etc. On milmove we were able to associate our pre-existing `dp3.us` email address and use `dp3-integrations+atlantis@truss.works` to associate with the Atlantis role created in the next step.